kivy/python-for-android/doc/source/quickstart.rst

 recipes available to be built into your APKs.

 Before running any apk packaging or distribution creation, it is essential to set some env vars.
-First install the Android SDK and NDK, then:
+Make sure you have installed the Android SDK and NDK, then:

 - Set the ``ANDROIDSDK`` env var to the ``/path/to/the/sdk``
 - Set the ``ANDROIDNDK`` env var to the ``/path/to/the/ndk``